A Guide to Hiking Water Wheel Falls in Payson

 The entire path is covered with trees and we were often in shade.
 Between that shade and the water, it was really easy to stay nice and cool… which is great for the dog!
 And even better to diminish the complaining from kids.

-The Wagon Wheel Hiking Trail Swimming Hole
+The Water Wheel Hiking Trail Swimming Hole

 Once you get to the end of the hike, you come to the best part… a waterfall and swimming hole.
 You’ll want to take about a billion photos of this gorgeous area so bring a camera!